mmarinel/N-Puzzle-AI/README.md

 These two subproblems are independent from each other because they treat rows and columns like if they were sets.
 You can move a tile from one row to another adjacent row, as long as the adjacent row has the blank somewhere.
 It doesn't matter whether the empty tile is in the same column or not, so the merging of the two solutions can be taken as a lower bound for the original solution.

-The algorithm consists of 2 separate parts - for rows and columns.
+The algorithm for calculating the heuristic consists of 2 separate parts - for rows and columns.

 |   |   |  |
 |---|---|---|